chanced/caps/README.md

 If you would like to add or remove entries from that list, you have a few options.

-You can pass a new instance of `caps.StdFormatter` with a new set of `caps.Replacement` (likely preferred).
+You can pass a new instance of `caps.StdConverter` with a new set of `caps.Replacement` (likely preferred).

-You can create your own `caps.Formatter`.
-This could be as simple as implementing the single `Format` method, calling `caps.DefaultFormatter.Format`, and then modifying the result.
+You can create your own `caps.Converter`.
+This could be as simple as implementing the single `Convert` method, calling `caps.DefaultConverter.Convert`, and then modifying the result.

-Finally, if you are so inclined, you can update `caps.DefaultFormatter`.
+Finally, if you are so inclined, you can update `caps.DefaultConverter`.
 Just be aware that the module was not built with thread-safety in mind so you should set it once.
 Otherwise, you'll need guard your usage of the library accordingly.